yyahige1/cv32e40p_projet/cv32e40p/tb/core/readme.md

 **tb_riscv**

-This folder contains a Verilog testbench for the riscv processor.
+This folder contains a Verilog testbench for the riscv processor and instantiates the random perturbation modules.

 **cache.sv**